ViliamKovac1223/dwm-ViliamKovac1223-build/patches/alt-tab/index.md

 Configuration Options
 ---------------------
-* `tabModKey` - If this key is hold the alt-tab functionality stays acitve.
-This key must be the same as key that is used to active functin altTabStart
+* `tabModKey` - If this key is hold the alt-tab functionality stays active.
+This key must be the same as key that is used to active function altTabStart
 * `tabCycleKey` - If this key is hit the alt-tab program moves one position forward in clients stack.
-This key must be the same as key that is used to active functin altTabStart
+This key must be the same as key that is used to active function altTabStart
 * `tabPosY` - Tab position on Y axis, 0 = bottom, 1 = center, 2 = top
 * `tabPosX` - Tab position on X axis, 0 = left, 1 = center, 2 = right
 * `maxWTab` - Tab menu width